You are here: Home General Post Treatment ... Summary

 Emotionally:

-• In the short term, there may be depression instead of the high you may expect at the end of treatment.
+• In the short term, there may be depression instead of the relief or high you may expect at the end of treatment.
 Emotions which have been held in check since diagnosis have an opportunity to surface.
 The constant reassuring words from the cancer center staff will mostly be gone.
 You are suddenly left on your own to deal with uncertainty and fear, ongoing physical and emotional issues, and may even be continuing anti-cancer therapy.

 • Emotional swings can continue for years.
 The severity of emotional swings generally lessens over time, but can surface at unexpected times.

 • There is generally the fear of your breast cancer returning, or another cancer appearing.
 The fear can pop up unexpectedly, or be triggered by symptoms such as a flu.
+(To learn how to deal with fear, click here.)

 • You also likely feel out of step with the healthy world.